ShoutboxNET/NodeJS/README.md

 ## Integration Methods

-There are three main ways to integrate with Shoutbox:
+There are four main ways to integrate with Shoutbox:

 1. Direct API calls using fetch()
 2. Using our Node.js client
 3. Using SMTP
 4. Next.js integration
+5. React Email Components

 ## 1. Direct API Integration (Using fetch)